 The gross premium reserve is amortised over the risk period and is calculated and accounted for in the balance sheet as a provision for the part of premium written that exceeds the end of the financial year.
-Changes in the provision are charged to the income statement.
+Changes in the provision are charged to the statement of comprehensive income.